We Are One Together, For All Once Known

 For years in my meditations, I saw visions of a pink energetic city that sat in what felt like the Pisgah Mountains of NC near Asheville.
 As a guide and mentor I spent many days exploring this beautiful and magical land during college.
 It was and still remains to be one of my favorite wilderness areas in America.
 A land that holds the ancient memories of the Druids and Native American Cherokee.
 My time there continues to stir mystery and magic.

 In my meditations, as I became more still and able to receive without any form of expectation or inquiry, this pink energetic city was an intuitional calling to search for land somewhere near Asheville.
 I flew in days earlier than my husband to look at schools, then my husband arrived to look with me for land.
-We had rented a small eco-cabin, having no idea about the land around it other than what we saw on Airbnb, we ventured around in search of a land that resonated deeply.
+We had rented a small eco-cabin in the area that felt closest to the Pisgah Forest.
+Having no idea about the land around it other than what we saw on Airbnb, we were in search of a land that resonated deeply.
 The first night we were there at the cabin, we sat under the stars and an amazing and otherworldly sight hovered over us.
 The stars were not individual points of light, they were streaks of light that painted the entire sky.

 The next morning we began to search around the green lush land.
 We saw that some sort of a school existed there.
 Little yombs, miniature mongolian yurts, with wood stoves and beautiful drawings on the chalk boards just like the ones at my daughters' Waldorf School in CO.
 We met a man who was the caretaker who told us that this was the Learning Village, Sacred Mountain Sanctuary's Waldorf School.
 He also told us of the community of people who lived on the other side of the mountain.